lmascare/utils/tips/tips_vagrant.md

 # SSH onto the box
 vagrant ssh <id>

+# To determine port configured for vagrant
+vagrant ssh-config

 # To determine the configured ports
 vagrant port <id>

 ```

 **Create a location for the Virtualbox Images**